Bisimulations Meet PCTL Equivalences for Probabilistic Automata: Probabilistic automata, PCTL* and bisimulations

-The \emph{cone} of a finite path $\omega$, denoted by $C_{\omega}$, is the set of paths having $\omega$ as their prefix, i.e., $C_{\omega}=\{\omega'\mid\omega\leq\omega'\}$ where $\omega'\leq\omega$ iff $\omega'$ is a prefix of $\omega$.
+The \emph{cone} of a finite path $\omega$, denoted by $C_{\omega}$, is the set of paths having $\omega$ as their prefix, i.e., $C_{\omega}=\{\omega'\mid\omega\leq\omega'\}$ where $\omega\leq\omega'$ iff $\omega$ is a prefix of $\omega'$.
 Fixing a starting state $s_0$ and a scheduler $\sigma$, the measure $\MEASURE_{\sigma,s_0}$ of a cone $C_{\omega}$, where $\omega=s_0s_1\ldots s_k$, is defined inductively as follows: $\MEASURE_{\sigma,s_0}(C_{\omega})$ equals $1$ if $k=0$, and for $k>0$,

-Let $\mathcal{B}$ be the smallest algebra that contains all the cones and is closed under complement and countable unions. \footnote{By standard measure theory this algebra is a $\sigma$\emph{-algebra} and all its elements are the measurable sets of paths.} $\MEASURE_{\sigma,s_0}$ can be extended to a unique measure on $\mathcal{B}$.
+Let $\mathcal{B}$ be the smallest algebra that contains all the cones and is closed under complement and countable unions.
+By standard measure theory~\cite{halmos1974measure,rudin2006real} this algebra is a $\sigma$\emph{-algebra} and all its elements are measurable sets of paths.
+Given a scheduler $\sigma$, $\MEASURE_{\sigma,s_0}$ can be extended to a unique measure on $\mathcal{B}$.